Skip to content

 Engaged in April 1780, when Betsy was 22, the two were married eight months later, on December 14, 1780, when Alexander was 23.
 They were married at the Schuyler Mansion in Albany, New York.
 Hamilton later called her his “nut-brown maid.”

 Hamilton’s devotion to and love for Elizabeth remained true and constant throughout the rest of his life.
 His letter to her, penned on July 4th, 1804—a week before the duel with Aaron Burr, reads: “…With my last idea, I shall cherish the sweet hope of meeting you in a better world.
 Adieu, best of wives and best of Women.
 Embrace all my darling Children for me.
 Ever yours, A. H. Elizabeth outlived her husband by fifty years.
-The deepest wish of her heart remained that she would be reunited with her Hamilton in the life beyond.
+Her heart’s deepest wish remained that she would be reunited with her Hamilton in the life beyond.

 Alexander Hamilton Bio